Rigdzin Düpa Sādhana

 hung, dak gi tserab tokmé né

 Hūṃ.
-Throughout the course of my lives without beginning,
+Throughout all our lives without beginning,

 གསང་སྔགས་ཐེག་ཆེན་སྒོར་ཞུགས་ཏེ༔